 Visit the non-catholic cemetery and its romantic art

-One of the most peaceful corners of the whole city, this cemetery should be visited for many reasons.
+One of the most peaceful corners of the whole city, the protestant cemetery of Rome should be visited for many reasons.

 It is beautiful, it is home to the remains of Keats and Shelley and offers incredible views over possibly the most peculiar building in Rome: Cestius’ pyramid.

-Access to the cemetery is free but a small donation is welcomed.
+Access to the cemetery is free but a small donation is welcome.

 Explore off the beaten track neighborhoods